 This is an ambitious goal, and one that is never fully achieved.
 Indeed, a professional mathematician spends a lifetime honing these skills.
 Mathematics is not a sport for the easily discouraged; it takes a lot of effort and determination to make progress.
 The reward for success is a deeper command of mathematics and, more generally, a stronger mind.
 Let's get started.

 Learning Outcomes and Course Goals: Students will become familiar with the language of mathematics, including definitions, theorems, conjectures, and proofs.
-Students will read, critique, and write mathematical arguments.
-Specific examples are drawn from elementary set theory, geometry, algebra, and combinatorics.
+Students will read, critique, and write mathematical proofs, requiring the use of elementary logic, sets, relations, and functions.